Sculpture garden behind Dorpsstraat 7

 Diet Wiegman: Broken Past

 In sculpture garden from 1990 to 2021.
-Several parts of the artwork were broken and shattered by a fallen tree.
+Several parts of the artwork were frozen and shattered by a fallen tree.
 The artwork was removed in consultation with Diet Wiegman.

 Jan Fabre: The man who gives fire